eclipse-openj9/openj9-docs/docs/xshareclasses.md

     - On z/OS&reg; systems, `<directory>` is the `/tmp/javasharedresources` directory.
     - On other operating systems, `<directory>` is `.cache/javasharedresources` in the user's home directory, unless the `groupAccess` parameter is specified, in which case it is `/tmp/javasharedresources`, because some members of the group might not have access to the user's home directory.
 You must have sufficient permissions in `<directory>`.
 Do not set user's home directory on a NFS or shared mount.

-: On AIX&reg;, Linux, macOS, and Windows systems, the VM writes persistent cache files directly into the directory specified.
+: On all operating systems, the VM writes persistent cache files directly into the directory specified.
 Persistent cache files can be safely moved and deleted from the file system.

 : Non-persistent caches are stored in shared memory and have control files that describe the location of the memory.
 Control files are stored in a `javasharedresources` subdirectory of the `cacheDir` specified.
 Do not move or delete control files in this directory.
 The `listAllCaches` utility, the `destroyAll` utility, and the `expire` suboption work only in the scope of a given `cacheDir`.